topherCantrell/retro-SBCs/terminal/README.md

 # Serial Tile Engine

-The tile engine renders a map of 32x18 tiles on the PI monitor.
+The tile engine renders a rectangular map of tiles on the PI monitor.
 Each tile is 32x32 pixels.
+The controller configures the width, height, screen-x, and screen-y of the rendered map.
+Any non-rendered tile is filled with tile 0.

 The tile engine maintains an internal world buffer of 64x36 tiles.
 The controller sets the X,Y of the viewport.